Buying Guide

 Step-by-Step Guide: Buying Your First Villa in Bali

 Updated for 2026.
-Everything Australian buyers need to know — from choosing an area to signing at the notary.
+Everything foreign buyers need to know — from choosing an area to signing at the notary.

 Yes — but not through direct freehold ownership.
 Indonesian law (Undang-Undang Pokok Agraria) prohibits foreigners from owning land with Hak Milik (freehold) title.
-However, Australians have two well-established legal pathways to own property in Bali:
+However, foreign buyers have two well-established legal pathways to own property in Bali:

 1. Leasehold (Hak Sewa) — A long-term lease agreement (typically 25-30 years with extension options) directly with the landowner.
 Simpler, more affordable, and the most common choice for villa buyers.

 2. PT PMA (Foreign-Owned Company) — Establish an Indonesian company with foreign ownership that can hold Hak Pakai (Right to Use) title.
-More complex and expensive ($170K AUD minimum capital) but provides stronger legal standing and full control.
+More complex and expensive (~$170K USD minimum capital) but provides stronger legal standing and full control.

 Warning: We do NOT recommend nominee ownership (buying through an Indonesian citizen's name).
 While some agents offer this, it carries significant legal risk — the nominee technically owns the property, and disputes are common.
 Indonesian courts consistently rule in favour of the named title holder.